pulp/pulpcore/docs/plugins/api-reference/stages.rst

 to make writing sync code easier.
 There are several parts to the API:

 1. :ref:`declarative-version` is a generic pipeline useful for most synchronization use cases.
-2. The builtin Stages including :ref:`artifact-stages`, :ref:`content-stages`, and
+2. The builtin Stages including :ref:`artifact-stages` and :ref:`content-stages`.
-   :ref:`content-association-stages`.
 3. The :ref:`stages-api`, which allows you to build custom stages and pipelines.